Cheo Marquetti: Life and career

 He also made appearances in a number of Mexican movies, including Cuñado los hijos se van (1941), Chucho el remendado (1951) and Mujeres del teatro (1951).

 In 1957, he traveled to Venezuela and on his return rejoined Orquesta Sensación.
 In 1958, he left the group and formed another conjunto for more recordings.
 In 1961, he dissolved his group to move to Panama.
 He returned to Havana in 1963.
 After his return he was an occasional contributor to Grupo Tutankamen.
 He died in relative obscurity in El Cerro, Havana, Cuba, at the relatively young age of 57.

 Style and legacy

 Cheo Marquetti is a real "singer's singer" with a beautifully lyrical and expressive voice.
 Contemporary vocalists and musicians such as Henry Fiol count him as a major influence.
 A few compilations of Cheo Marquetti's solo recordings have recently been reissued.

 Family

 His cousin, Luis Marquetti, was a famous composer, responsible for, among others, the classic song Deuda.

+Trivia

+José "Cheo" Marquetti had a diverse ancestry.
+His father, David Marquetti Suárez, was known by the nickname "El Lucumí" and was an Abakuá member, suggesting a strong heritage of West African (Yoruba) descent.
+Conversely, the family surname Marquetti is etymologically linked to the common Italian surname Marchetti (a plural diminutive of Marco).
+The shift from Marchetti to Marquetti is consistent with the process of hispanization that often occurred when Italian immigrants settled in Cuba and other Spanish-speaking territories, suggesting the name traces its roots to Italy.